"

 In Chapter 1 you briefly explored the different coordinate systems for maps: Degree Minutes Seconds (DMS) and Decimal Degrees (DD).
 Which system you use may depend on how you keep track of your study sites.
 That means it’s important to not only understand different coordinate systems but also be able to convert coordinates between systems.

 DMS divides the roughly spherical planet Earth into 360 slices that are each 1°, each degree is broken down into 60 smaller slices called minutes, and each minute is broken into 60 smaller slices called seconds.
-DD converts the three numbers used to define a coordinate with DMS into a single number using a simple calculation.
+DD converts the three numbers used to define a coordinate with DMS into a single number.

-Figure 2.1 shows you how to convert a single coordinate back and forth between DMS and DD.
+Figure 2.7 shows you how to convert a single coordinate back and forth between degrees, minutes, and seconds (DMS) and decimal degrees (DD).

 Schematic for conversion of geographic coordinates

-Figure 2.1 – Flow chart for converting geographic coordinates between DMS (degrees, minutes, seconds) and DD (decimal degrees).
-Image credit: Michael Comas, CC BY-NC-SA 4.0.
+Figure 2.7 – Flow chart for converting geographic coordinates between DMS (degrees, minutes, seconds) and DD (decimal degrees).
+Image credit: Michael Comas and Daniel Hauptvogel, CC BY-NC-SA 4.0.

-1. Table 2.1 contains geographic coordinates for some cities, as shown in Figure 2.2.
+1. Most GPS measurements using either a standalone instrument or an app are given in DD.
+But, many maps use DMS.
+So, it is important that you can convert between these two systems.
+For example, a pilot going between the major cities in North America (Figure 2.8), may have an aviation map in DMS with a DD instrument in their plane.
+Table 2.1 contains geographic coordinates for some cities, as shown in Figure 2.8.
 One of the coordinate systems is given for each city.
-Using Figure 2.1, convert coordinates to either DMS or DD.
+Using Figure 2.7, convert coordinates to either DMS or DD.
 Denver, CO has been done for you.

-Table 2.1 – U.S. cities and their geographic coordinates
+Table 2.1 – Cities and their geographic coordinates

 Degrees Minutes Seconds (DMS) Decimal Degrees (DD)